CISMM/nano/installer/README.version.txt

 Versions:
 ---------
+12.2:  (June 22, 2006)
+	- added a "keep stepping" option to the direct-step tool that will cause it to keep stepping as if a button were repeatedly clicked.
 12.1:  (May 21, 2006)
 	- disables logging of SEM streams.
 For the combined AFM-optical systems, this is done on the video